Osayyi/Customer_Subcription_Analysis/README.md

  - SubscriptionEnd: Date when the subscription ended.
  - Canceled: Shows whether a subscription is currently active, or canceled.
  - Revenue: Total revenue generated from the customer’s subscription.
+ - Duration: How long each subcription lasted.
+Calculated as =YEARFRAC(E2,F2)

 ### Data Sources
 ---